 The inspection will find out if:

 - there are any potential electric shock risks and fire hazards

 - there is a lack of earthing or bonding (which prevent electric shocks).

-The EICR states whether or not the condition of the installations are satisfactory.
+The EICR states whether the condition of the installations is satisfactory.
 If not, it will identify any damage, deterioration, defects and/or potentially dangerous conditions.
 It will also set out detailed recommendations and give an overall assessment of SATISFACTORY or UNSATISFACTORY.

-Inspectors use the following classification codes in the EICR to show where a landlord must undertake remedial work.
+Inspectors use the following classification codes in the EICR to show where a landlord must undertake remedial work, and .